therealchjones/mffer/docs/CONTRIBUTING.md

 | ---------- | -------------------------------------------------------------------------------------------------- | ------------- |
 | OmniSharp  | [ms-dotnettools.csharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) |
 | shellcheck | [timonwong.shellcheck](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck)   | None          |

+## Development

+### mffer app

+Coding best practices:

+-   user-modifiable variables should be in the Program class
+-   validation of Program class settings should be done by called methods rather than by the user
+-   the Program class should only interact with the Game class
+-   interaction with the Game classes should be done via the Game class/object
+-   interaction with the Data classes should be done via the DataDirectory class/object
+-   this can be done by placing all classes within their associated "top level" class

 ## Contact